kutluhana/Leetcode/README.md

 - 547. Number of Provinces (solve it yourself)
 !
 200. Number of Islands (solved after getting the hint of each location in 2d array is a node actually)
+- 1466.
+Reorder Routes to Make All Paths Lead to the City Zero (solve it yourself)
 ```